yuhko-msft/microsoft-graph-docs/api-reference/beta/resources/ediscovery-reviewset.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents static set of electronically stored information collected for use in a litigation, investigation, or regulatory request.
+Represents the static set of electronically stored information collected for use in a litigation, investigation, or regulatory request.

 Inherits from [entity](../resources/entity.md).